 It is still very successful.
 The different feeling you get when you are up there and I like the fact that the walkway is not very wide - which makes you feel apart of the surroundings a lot more.
 The material use is great as well.
 It is very rustic and I love the soft mesh on the railings.
 The rusty colour compliments the autumn colours on the trees great.

-Fibonacci sequence- which is simple mathematical sequence that lies at the heart of the growth of many plant structures.
+Marks Barfield Architects are the architects behind it.
+The design is based on the Fibonacci sequence- which is simple mathematical sequence that lies at the heart of the growth of many plant structures.
 The ratio provides a perfectly proportioned growth pattern.
 This sequence is used for the spacing of the connection points for the diagonals of the walkway trusses.
 The legs are based on a simple historical tree.
 I think as a designer it is fun to read and see where other designs that you see come from.
 Sometimes the idea is good and it is looks good - but like in this case I think that the idea doesn't really come across in the design.

-"gives visitors the opportunity to journey from the fascinating root system, learning about a tree's life underground, to the top of the tree canopy to explore biodiversity from above."
+When reading on Kew Gardens website it says that the walkway: "gives visitors the opportunity to journey from the fascinating root system, learning about a tree's life underground, to the top of the tree canopy to explore biodiversity from above."
 I think a lot more could have been done to let us investigate the roots of the trees.

 When walking round the gardens I realise the importance of trees and deciduous plants and a more naturalistic landscape.
 It is great to see so many different colours and bare trees as well.
 A lot of urban and designed landscaped have a lot of evergreen low maintenance planting.
 In the introduction of the 'Dynamic Landscape' by James Hitchmough and Nigel Dunnett they talk about ' blocks of evergreen shrubs, mechanically cut on a regular basis to maintain an artificial geometric shape'.